KARthiKReddY563/TCL-Workshop/README.md

 ![Image](https://github.com/user-attachments/assets/5c416e4b-c4b8-4a30-9db1-54fe646412cf)

-In the above figure, we can see different parameter column numbers have been assign to respective varialbes.
+In the above figure, we can see different parameter column numbers have been assign to respective variables.

 Then we have to write the parameters into a SDC file in a particular manner as shown below.